LalitPawar2004/PropertyPage_1/README.md

 # PropertyPage_1
-This is Landing Page of Real Estate property
+This is a Responsive Landing Page of Real Estate property

 Website live on :- https://lalitpawar2004.github.io/PropertyPage_1/